webdriverio/appium-boilerplate/README.md

 ### Form components

-The Forms-tab holds some components that might be a challenge during automation:
+The forms tab holds some components that might be a challenge during automation:

 - Input fields
 - Switches